mlafleur/mlafleur.github.io/_posts/2014-10-14-quick-thing-to-the-cloud.md

 ---
-Title: Quick Thing, To The Cloud!
+title: Quick Thing, To The Cloud!
-Excerpt: |
+excerpt: |
   A recently wrote about a little side-project I've been working on called Iotiva - a lightweight IoT backend using free and low-cost Azure resources.
 Here I'll cover the basics of getting data from your "Thing" to the cloud.
 Wait.
 That sounded dirty....
-Tags:
+tags:
   - Azure
   - IoT
   - Iotiva